3v1n0/zsh-bash-completions-fallback/README.md

 adding spaces or limit the results.
 However this could be implemented at later times.

+The plugin by default works by lazy-loading the completions the first time you hit TAB to complete a command, however this can be controlled using the `$ZSH_BASH_COMPLETIONS_FALLBACK_LAZYLOAD_DISABLE` parameter, to load them all on startup.

 If a new bash completion has been installed in the system, it would be too expensive to monitor the completions directroy for new files, so just restart zsh or call `_bash_completions_load`.